Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/AgentCommands/README.md

 - Composition
 - Command Pattern

-## Demo
+## Features

-Controllable Agent on simple nature map commandable by clicking terrain or pickupable objects.

-Implements:
+- Agent
+- AgentCommand
+- CompositeCommand

+Implements can be found in the [demo](https://github.com/Bvanderwolf/BWolfPackages/tree/master/Assets/BWolf/Examples/AgentCommands) where:
-- MoveCommand -> AgentCommand
+- MoveCommand inherits from AgentCommand
-- PickupCommand -> CompositeCommand
+- PickupCommand inherits from CompositeCommand

- The AgentCommands demo can be found: [here](https://github.com/Bvanderwolf/BWolfPackages/tree/master/Assets/BWolf/Examples/AgentCommands)
+## Dependencies

+This package makes use of the following packages
+- SingletonBehaviour

+## Download
 The UnityPackage can be downloaded here: https://drive.google.com/file/d/18v6d4RUMEJFT8TzRgv-cNgheqEzuw36V/view?usp=sharing